Planning Tool · Not a Proposal

 User typeBase seatTypical consumptionAll-in monthlyWho this covers

-Chat / Cowork user$20~$23~$43Most employees — daily Claude use for writing, research, analysis
+Chat / collaboration user$20~$23~$43Most employees — daily AI use for writing, research, analysis

-Claude Code / builder$20~$100~$120Developers and AI Builders using agentic coding tools
+Developer / power user$20~$100~$120Developers and AI Builders using agentic coding tools (Claude Code, Cursor, GitHub Copilot, equivalents)

 Your blended estimate$20$25–$45$45–$65Assumes 85% Chat users, 15% builders/power users